LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Stone/Stone.md

 ## Idealized Concept
 Cost: --
 Timing: Step 2
 The Stone butresses the character's form and resolve, granting them the power to stand firm.
 As a passive effect, their Defense Tier is increased by 1 for all purposes.
-When taking Passive Reactions (ex. from Armor or Guard Actions), the character gains a floating bonus equal to their Passion.
+When taking Passive Reactions (ex. from Armor or Guard Actions) or invoking a Stone Minor Talent, the character gains a floating bonus equal to their Passion.